SartorialGrunt0/Klipper-Wire-Configurator/README.md

 ## Prerequisites

-- Raspberry Pi OS or another Debian-based distro, bookworm or newer.
+- Raspberry Pi OS or another Debian-based distrox Must be bookworm or newer.
 - Python 3.10+
-- Git and internet access for the initial install
+- Git and internet access for the initial install.
 - Klipper
 - Katapult (optional)

-The Raspberry Pi installer handles Node.js setup and installs the systemd service.

 ## Installing/Uninstalling